microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

    Note that if a client wishes to issue an undo for an operation that has yet to be sequenced by the collaboration service, then they cannot yet know the final rebased form of the change they are trying to produce the inverse for.

+4. Concurrency again,
+   means that unless they wait for the original change to be sequenced, the issuer of an undo for that original change may not be aware of all the changes that come before the original change.

 We call systems that work in the face of these constraints "collaborative undo" systems.
 The rest of this document focuses on such systems.